sophiedkk/worklab/docs/chapters/developer.md

 # Developers

 The current section contains information that people that wish to contribute to the package.
-I you just with to use the package you can skip this section.
+If you just wish to use the package you can skip this section.

 ## Development environment